JoshCheek/ttt/Readme.md

 ### Iteration 2 - Players can play the game

-* As a player, view the board
+* As a developer and tester, view the board
 * As a player, win the game
 * As a player, lose the game
 * As a player, tie the game